 Next, reach underneath the stroller to find a red tab and black button.
 Press the button while pulling the tab, then grab onto the nearby metal bar to allow the stroller to collapse instantly.
 The canopy and seat fabric is compressed on the inside of the folded stroller, so unlike the MINU, no pieces will be loose.

-With the bassinet attached, the Babyzen YOYO+ folds in the same fashion, with no need to secure the bassinet fabric.
+With the bassinet attached, the Babyzen YOYO2 folds in the same fashion, with no need to secure the bassinet fabric.

-Both the UPPAbaby MINU and Babyzen YOYO+ are highly recommended, and both have pros and cons.
-The YOYO+ is lighter, more compact and more likely to qualify as an airplane carry-on.
+Both the UPPAbaby MINU and Babyzen YOYO2 are highly recommended, and both have pros and cons.
+The YOYO is lighter, more compact and more likely to qualify as an airplane carry-on.
 But with its one-hand, one-step fold, the MINU is easier to collapse, has additional features like a leather handlebar, and is less expensive.

 Parents looking for a high-quality lightweight stroller for travel or everyday convenience can't go wrong with either choice.

-If you have more questions about the Babyzen YOYO+ vs. UPPAbaby MINU debate, feel free to contact us at 480-442-9433 or email@example.com.
+If you have more questions about the Babyzen YOYO2 vs. UPPAbaby MINU debate, feel free to contact us at 480-442-9433 or firstname.lastname@example.org.